 - Material changes to the remuneration policy of the Board of Management

-- Other important matters, such as major acquisitions or the sale of a substantial part of the company, as required by law
+- Other important matters, such as major acquisitions or the sale or demerger of a substantial part of the company, as required by law

 - The authorization of the Board of Management to issue new shares

+The company provides remote voting possibilities to its shareholders.
 Holding shares in the company on the record date determines the right to exercise voting rights and other rights relating to the AGM.
-The notes to the agenda contain relevant information with respect to the proposed resolutions.
 All resolutions are made on the basis of the “one share, one vote” principle (assuming an equal par value for each class of shares).
 All resolutions are adopted by absolute majority, unless the law or the company’s Articles of Association stipulate otherwise.

 AkzoNobel has three classes of shares: common shares, cumulative preferred shares and priority shares.
 Common shares are traded on the Euronext Amsterdam stock exchange.
 Common shares are also traded over-the-counter on OTCQX in the US in the form of American Depositary Receipts (each American Depositary Receipt representing one-third of a common share).
-On December 31, 2015, a total of 248,976,428 common shares and 48 priority shares had been issued.
-The company has been informed that by December 31, 2015, MFS Investment Management and Causeway Capital Management each held more than 5 percent of the company’s share capital.
+On December 31, 2017, a total of 252,620,585 common shares and 48 priority shares had been issued.
+The company has been informed that by December 31, 2017, MFS Investment Management and Elliott Advisors (UK) Limited each held more than 5% of the company’s share capital.

-The AGM held on April 22, 2015, authorized the Board of Management for a period of 18 months after that date – subject to approval from the Supervisory Board – to issue shares in the capital of the company free from pre-emptive rights, up to a maximum of 10 percent of the issued share capital or 20 percent in case of a merger or acquisition.
-At the same meeting, the Board of Management was given a mandate to acquire up to a maximum of 10 percent of the issued share capital of the company.
+The AGM held on April 25, 2017, authorized the Board of Management for a period of 18 months after that date, or, if earlier, until the date on which the AGM again extends the authorization – subject to approval from the Supervisory Board – to issue shares in the capital of the company free from pre-emptive rights, up to a maximum of 10% of the issued share capital, or 20% in case of a merger, acquisition or strategic alliance.
+The Board of Management was also given a mandate to acquire up to a maximum of 10% of the issued share capital of the company.

 Anti-takeover provisions and control

-In the event of a hostile takeover bid, or other action which the Board of Management and Supervisory Board consider to be adverse to the company’s interests, the two Boards reserve the right to use all available powers (including the right to invoke a response time in accordance with provisions IV.4.4 and II.1.9 of the Code), while taking into account the relevant interests of the company and its affiliate enterprise and stakeholders.
+In the event of a hostile takeover bid, or other action which the Board of Management and Supervisory Board consider adverse to the company’s interests, the two Boards reserve the right to use all available powers (including the right to invoke a response time in accordance with provisions 4.1.6 and 4.1.7 of the Code), while taking into account the relevant interests of the company and its affiliate enterprise and stakeholders.

 Annual General Meeting of shareholders.